stevenxngo/bronify-api/README.md

 pip install -r requirements.txt
 ```

-### 4. Downlaod tracks and initialize the database
+### 4. Download tracks and initialize the database

 ```bash
 # Download the audio files from TikTok